-Students must master all lessons & assignments in order to progress to the end of the course.
-Take good notes for each unit in your course.
-Also, bring your notes to take your final exams.
-They usually count 10-20% of your overall grade, and are required to take a final exam.
-We want to see that you READ the lessons and take notes on important parts of information.
+Students must master all lessons & assignments in order to progress to the end of the course.Students are required to redo work that is not passing before they can continue to the next lesson.
 A final exam cannot be taken if the course is not complete.
-You are required to redo work that is not passing before you can continue to the next lesson.
-You do not have to be at school and can work from home, public library, etc. but you must take your final exam here at school at the end of the course and it must be passed in order to receive credit for the online course.
+Students do not have to be at school and can work from home, public library, etc. but students must take final exams on campus at the end of the course and it must be passed in order to receive credit for the online course.